Lushnjë: Economy

-Lushnje is located in the Myzeqe region that is known as a main provider of agricultural products to the rest of the country and for exports to other European Countries, and home to a national Institute of Agricultural Research.
-During the Communism Regime, the city had factories for paper, plastic, and food processing factories.
-Lushnje has many olive trees.
+Lushnjë is located in the Myzeqe region that is known as a main provider of agricultural products to the rest of the country and for exports to other European countries, and home to a national Institute of Agricultural Research.
+During the Communism regime, the city had factories for paper, plastic, and food processing.
+Lushnjë has many olive trees.
 Many other business involve brick making and marble and also oil distributors and small oil refinery for gas station in and out of the city for the city.

 Infrastructure

 Education

-Lushnje has many schools from college and to pre-k.
-The biggest and most famous schools in Lushnje are known as "Skënder Libohova", "18 Tetori" and "Kongresi i Lushnjes".
+Lushnjë has many schools from college and to pre-k.
+The biggest and most famous schools in Lushnjë are known as "Skënder Libohova", "18 Tetori" and "Kongresi i Lushnjes".
 "Kongresi i Lushnjes" has been renovated and is one for the most modern schools in the city with painted sides and interior upgrades.
-The college that is situated in Lushnje is Institute of Agricultural Research Lushnje about agriculture research.
+The college that is situated in Lushnjë is Institute of Agricultural Research Lushnje about agriculture research.
 "Foto Puka" is another school in the city that is the second largest one.
 There are two high schools, one is "18 Tetori" and the other being "Vath Koreshi".
 The city also has a Professional Public High School, "Hasan D. Gina", with special curriculums raising from informatics to auto-services.

-The schools of Lushnje offer a lot of recreation for their students.
+The schools of Lushnjë offer a lot of recreation for their students.
 "Skënder Libohova" school has a new multi-functional park and a basketball and soccer area.
 "Foto Puka" and "Jani Nushi" are more known for their soccer and volleyball respectively.

 Transportation

-There is one highway that passes by the outskirts of Lushnje known as the SH4.
-The SH4 comes from Durrës to Lushnje, and then to Fier.
+There is one highway that passes by the outskirts of Lushnjë known as the SH4.
+The SH4 comes from Durrës to Lushnjë, and then to Fier.

 There are urban buses through the city with only one straight route.
-The urban bus goes from the roundabout in Plug, Lushnje, through Lushnje, and to Karbunarë, Lushnje.
+The urban bus goes from the roundabout in Plug, Lushnjë, through Lushnjë, and to Karbunarë, Lushnjë.
 The ride is about 5 km and 13 minutes or less.
-There are buses available at the train station which can take you from Lushnje to Greece and many places in the country and Balkan region.
+There are buses available at the train station which can take you from Lushnjë to Greece and many places in the country and Balkan region.

 Due to the shutdown of trains in Albania during 1990 there have been no signs of trains.

 Demography

-Like most southern Albanian regions, the people of Lushnje speak a Tosk dialect.
+Like most southern Albanian regions, the people of Lushnjë speak a Tosk dialect.
 The population is mixed Orthodox and Muslim, typical of southern Albanian cities.
-Data from the 1918 census shows that the population of Lushnje was split almost evenly between Muslims and Christians at the time of independence from the Ottoman Empire.
+Data from the 1918 census shows that the population of Lushnjë was split almost evenly between Muslims and Christians at the time of independence from the Ottoman Empire.